 The texture of this lentil loaf improves after it cools, so it’s actually more attractive and easier to handle on the second day (if it lasts that long).
 There’s absolutely no harm in cooking it a day ahead, then reheating it.
 It’ll be firmer and easier to deal with, but it’s great out of the oven, too :)

 I have little recollection of the 70s and my parents weren’t of the lentil eating persuasion, but over the years, I’ve tried many iterations of the much scorned hippie version of lentil loaf, and this one bears little resemblance.
-We think it’s the best vegetarian lentil loaf recipe, ever… and if you try it, I hope you do, too!
+I think it’s the best vegetarian lentil loaf recipe, ever… and if you try it, I hope you do, too!

 Pin it for later : -)